edisedis777/PowerBI-Pitfalls/README.md

 - Use the Power BI file you create to compare wrong and right approaches interactively.

 ### Detailed Guide: Power BI Pitfalls and Best Practices
-This section expands on the top 5 Power BI pitfalls, using the SalesData.csv dataset to provide practical examples of what to avoid and how to improve your Power BI projects.
+This section expands on the top 5 Power BI pitfalls, using the generated (from the geo profile generator project) SalesData.csv dataset to provide practical examples of what to avoid and how to improve your Power BI projects.

 ## Pitfall 1: Inefficient Data Modeling

 **Explanation**
 - Loading all data into a single table without proper modeling leads to redundancy, larger file sizes, and slower performance.
-A star schema with separate dimension and fact tables is more efficient.
+A simple star schema with separate dimension and fact tables is more efficient!

 **Wrong Way**
-- Approach: Import SalesData.csv as a single table without splitting customer and sales data.
+- Approach: Import the generated sample SalesData.csv as a single table without splitting customer and sales data.
 - Issue: Duplicate customer information for each transaction increases file size and slows down queries.

 **Right Way**